tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 ### Commit your Changes

-Once tested tensorboard logging locally commit your changes.
-Refer to the User Guide on how to launch tensorboard display.
+Once you have tested tensorboard logging locally, commit your changes.
+See the user manual on how to start tensorboard display.

 >**Tip**: If you are using VSCode, we remommend you to install and use the official [TensorBoard VSCode Extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.tensorboard).